ThomasDevol/LC3-Exercises/README.md

 # lc3-exercises
 This repository has example problem statements for students to work on.
-For each problem statement there will be a short description and starter file(s):
+For each problem statement there will be a short description.
+If and when I am able I will post a starter file for each.
 * Exercise 1:
 Problem Statement: Finind the rightmost bit that is set (1) in the binary representation of a given number N
 * Exercise 2: